dgarayr/amk_tools/README.md

 ```

 to install the package in *editable* mode: thus, all changes in the **py** files of the modules RXReader and RXVisualizer will be directly applied to the calculations where the modules are used.

+Bokeh 3.x is not currently supported due to changes in the API.